 Lifestyle

 With a high stamina and energy to run around all day, the Beagle-Harrier requires a very active lifestyle.
 The exuberance of the dog must be channelized in the form of exercises in order to curb destructive tendencies.
-The dogs are extremely attached to their families and don’t do well if left on their own.
+These dogs are highly attached to their families and do not fare well when left alone.

 They are ideally suited in an environment where they can always have a companion.
 A couple of hours of playtime on a regular basis can ensure that the dog’s exercise needs are met and they stay calm and behave well indoors.